 Highlights at this prefecutural antenna shop are craft sake from small breweries in Fukui (including lots of one-cup-size containers) and fresh sea urchin (priced Y3150-5250).
 Also on sale are sesame tofu, shallots and other pickles, craft beers, various vinegars and ponzu dressings, seaweed products and frozen fish.

-One of the larger of the prefectural antenna shops in Tokyo, this four-story shop sells a big selection of food and drink as well as other local Hiroshima products.
+One of the largest single-prefecture antenna shops in Tokyo, this four-story shop sells a big selection of food and drink as well as other local Hiroshima products.
 There's a regional-cuisine restaurant in the basement, an Italian restaurant (showcasing Hiroshima ingredients) on the third floor, an okonomiyaki counter on the second floor and a cafe space on the first floor.

-This rather expansive prefectural specialty shop sells everything from crabmeat, uni and ikura bento boxes at the front entrance to mochi rice cakes, Iwate beef and dairy products.
-There's a respectable sake selection as well as craft beers from three different local breweries (Zumona, Baeren, and Iwate Kura).
-The shop closes at 5pm on the last day of the month.
+This sprawling prefectural specialty shop offers a respectable sake selection as well as craft beers from three different local breweries (Zumona, Baeren, and Iwate Kura).
+[Note that the shop closes early, at 5pm, on the last day of the month.]